fenok/react-router-typesafe-routes/README.md

 The `useTypedSearchParams()` hook is a (somewhat) thin wrapper around React Router `useSearchParams()`.
 It accepts a route object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.

-The only notable difference is that `setTypedSearchParams()` has an additional `preserveUntyped` option.
+The only notable difference is that `setTypedSearchParams()` has an additional `untypedSearchParams` option.
 If `true`, existing untyped (by the given route) search parameters will remain intact.
 Note that this option does not affect the `state` option.
 That is, there is no way to preserve untyped state fields.

 The reason for this is that `useTypedSearchParams()` is intended to be a simple wrapper around `useSearchParams()`, and the latter doesn't provide any access to the current state.
 If [this proposal](https://github.com/remix-run/react-router/discussions/9950) goes through, it would be very easy to implement, but for now, the only way to achieve this is to create a custom hook.